dkuzmin-rus86/flask-vue-crud/readme.md

-# Simple Flask CRUD-application with VueJS client
+# Simple CRUD application with Flask and Vue
 Simple CRUD application with Flask and Vue.

 ## Usage